The making of

 Website uptime and performance monitoring

-The availability and behaviour of this website on the World Wide Web are checked with Pingdom uptime and performance monitoring.
+The availability and behaviour of this website on the World Wide Web is checked with Uptime Doctor website uptime and performance monitoring.

 Web page hit counters